gibbona1/learning_app/README.md

         - [ ] mnemonic, scientific name, other metadata and info fields
         - [ ] birdCall page (locked/unlocked level etc, link to lesson, similar, search by metadata)
         - [ ] popout modal for each birdcall
+        - [ ] synonyms, different localities and variants
     - [x] users
         - [x] get all
         - [x] search by id